goto40/self-dsl/docs/basics.md

 __Rationale__ for choosing a validation over a scoping solution in this case:
-When modeling a situation where a "configuration" is chosen by a "testcase" without providing the correct "aspects", one would not like to get a "configuration ot found", which would result if only "configurations" with matching "aspects" are defined in the __scope__ of a "testcase".
+When modeling a situation where a "configuration" is chosen by a "testcase" without providing the correct "aspects", one would not like to get a "configuration not found", which would result if only "configurations" with matching "aspects" are defined in the __scope__ of a "testcase".
 In contrast, the __validation__ will allow all "configurations" of the selected "scenario" of a "testcase" to be visible, but some of them will produce a